 To set the global default isolation level at server startup, use the

-command line or in an option file.
+--transaction-isolation=level option on the command line or in an option file.
 Values of level for this option use dashes

 rather than spaces, so the allowable values are